zitongcharliedeng/cognito/README.md

 # Purpose of this operating system and CUJs

-## Cognito's Principle Zero
+## Cognito's Goal
-> “**CUJ 0:** As a user, I want my operating systems across all my devices to have frictionless workflow parity, and aim to mimic the functional parts of my brain so that it enhances memory, creativity, and habits — while enforcing guardrails against destructive behaviors — making my computer a digital extension of my cognition.”
+> As a user, I want my operating systems across all my devices to have frictionless workflow parity, and aim to mimic the functional parts of my brain so that it enhances memory, creativity, and habits — while enforcing guardrails against destructive behaviors — making my computer a digital extension of my cognition.”

 ## Emergent CUJs from this goal
 ### CUJ 1 - Brain as Interface